96 Purchase St, Rye; 914.709.4229

 266 Mamaroneck Ave, Mamaroneck; 914.341.1725

-Green Life offers a plethora of healthy choices, with everything from veggie lasagna to an array of colorful smoothies.
-Of course, there’s a hefty list of protein bowls, including the surf & turf with low-sodium steak and shrimp, teriyaki, and mixed veggies atop brown rice with a sprinkling of sesame seeds.
+Green Life offers a plethora of healthy choices (with everything from veggie lasagna to an array of colorful smoothies), and in the bowl department, there’s a hefty list of protein bowls, including the surf and turf with low-sodium steak and shrimp teriyaki, mixed veggies, and brown rice with a sprinkling of sesame seeds.
 Another popular option is the buddha bowl with quinoa, chickpeas, avocado, mushrooms, chili paste, and roasted red peppers.

 View this post on Instagram